codurance/site/_posts/2015-06-21-shape-your-infrastructure-with-terraform.md

 #### Verify

-Our VPC definition is ready.
-But how do we know that everything is ready for creation?
+Our VPC definition is now ready.
+But how do we know that everything is ready for provisioning?
 We can verify our all hard work.
-All we have to do we have to ask Terraform to prepare a plan by executing the following command:
+All we have to do is ask Terraform to prepare a plan by executing the following command:

 {% highlight bash %}
 $ terraform plan
 {% endhighlight %}

-Terraform will combine all available files and will prepare an execution plan.
-This means that all definitions will be verified before you start creating real resources.
-The output from this command give us also overview what kind of operations will be performed during a real execution.
+Terraform will combine all available files and prepare an execution plan.
+This means that all definitions will be verified before you start provisioning your resources.
+The output from this command will also give us an overview of the kind of operations that will be performed during execution of the plan.

-We have to remember that is only a dry run.
-We don't connect to AWS and we will not find any errors which can occur during regular execution.
-For example a plan will not show any errors event if you already exceeded a limit of available EIP.
+We have to remember that the plan only represents a dry run.
+We don't connect to AWS at this point and we will not find any errors which might occur in the cloud.
+For example a plan will not show any errors if you have already exceeded your limit of available EC2 instances.

 ### Apply

 So far we used only default values to run our plan.
 It is not particularly useful when you want to create real environment.

-To apply our execution plan we have to prepare a file which will contain definition of our variables.
-We can override default definitions by creating file with extension ***.tfvariables***.
-This file has format of regular Java property file where each key is the path of a variable and value is a value assigned to a variable.
-Example variable file for our first environment can look like this:
+To apply our execution plan we have to prepare a file which will contain the definitions of our variables.
+We can override default definitions by creating a file with extension ***.tfvariables***.
+This file has the format of a regular Java property file where each key is the path of a variable and each value is the value assigned to it.
+An example variable file for our first environment might look like this:

 ***my_first_vpc_environment.tfvariables***
 {% highlight bash %}